weevood/Ground-to-AI/README.md

 For example, you can use this framework to collect data from a temperature sensor and display it in Grafana.
 Afterwards, the results of a model's predictions can then be obtained via a simple Telegram notification.

-*Refer to the scripts below for more details.*
+*Refer to the detailed script section below for more details.*

 ### Scripts